eguvenc/framework_old/docs/advanced/README.md

 #### $model->noSave($field);

-Some times we don't want to save some fields or that the fields which we haven't got in the db tables we have to validate them.Overcome to this problem we use $model->no_save(); function.
+Some times we don't want to save some fields or that the fields which we haven't got in the db tables we have to validate them.Overcome to this problem we use $model->noSave(); function.

 ```php
 $member = new Model\Member(false);